SeeThruHead/Functional-Programming/README.md

 [20,-4,-3,-2,-1,0,1,2,3,4,5,6,7,8,9,10]
 ```

-Adding an element to end of the list
+Adding an element to end of the list.

 ```haskell